Web-ECS/do-serialization/README.md

-# SoA Serialization
+# Data-oriented Serialization for SoA/AoS

-A zero-dependency serialization library for Structure of Array objects.
+A zero-dependency serialization library for data-oriented design structures like SoA (Structure of Arrays) and AoS (Array of Structures).

 ## Features